Time Zones in Palestinian Territory

 what is the dialing code for Palestinian Territory?

-which cities are commonly used for time comparison in Palestinian Territory?
+what are the main cities used for time conversion in Palestinian Territory?

-Common city references for Palestinian Territory include East Jerusalem, Gaza, Khān Yūnis, Jabālyā, Hebron, Nablus, Rafaḩ, Dayr al Balaḩ, Bayt Lāhyā, and Battir.
-These cities are distributed across the two timezone labels Asia/Hebron and Asia/Gaza, though both are shown at UTC+2.
+Common cities used for time conversion in Palestinian Territory include East Jerusalem, Gaza, Khān Yūnis, Jabālyā, Hebron, Nablus, Rafaḩ, Dayr al Balaḩ, Bayt Lāhyā, and Battir.
+These cities map to either Asia/Hebron or Asia/Gaza, depending on location.